ga-wdi-boston/unix-cli-diagnostic/diagnostic.md

 If we are in the `project` directory and use `cd planning`, is a relative or absolute path being referenced?
 How do you know?

  <!-- Answer Starts Here -->
+relative; the easy where is that you dont start with a /planning etc.  Again relative to where you are.
  <!-- Answer Ends Here -->

 3. Now suppose that we have an image file living inside our project.
 Would we refer to it with an absolute or relative path?
 Why?

  <!-- Answer Starts Here -->
+relative path; if i was already in the project folder but Absolute if i was in root.
+Using absolute would make sure i got the right path to the file.
  <!-- Answer Ends Here -->

 <hr>